docker-library/wordpress/README.md

 # About this Repo

+TODO: Write up the README!

-This is the Git repo of the official Docker image for [wordpress](https://registry.hub.docker.com/_/wordpress/).
+This is the Git repo of the official Docker image for [octobercms](https://registry.hub.docker.com/_/wordpress/).
 See the Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.